Spaceflight Simulator App Guide: How to Build Your Own SpaceX Rocket

 There's a lot that this game has to offer including a few practical settings that I didn't even mention.

-One thing that's very helpful is that you can save and go back to your missions at any point in your journey.
+One thing that's very helpful is that you can save and go back to your missions at any point in your journey or even upload/download rockets from previous missions.
 Additionally you can clear all rocket debris on the ground, in space, and during build mode if you prefer less clutter.

-Furthermore, you can view additional tips and discuss upcoming features with other users through the app's community tab (located in main menu).
-The community tab includes platforms like Discord, Reddit, YouTube, and the game's own forum where you can participate and gain more insight about the app.
+Furthermore, you can view additional tips or discuss upcoming features with other users online.
+Information about Spaceflight Simulator can be found on platforms like Discord, Reddit, YouTube, and the game's own forum where you can participate and gain more insight about the app.

 Spaceflight Simulator has a growing community of players, and they've been able to propel this game to over 1 million downloads in the Google Play Store.
 With space exploration being such a hot topic due to the recent launch of the SpaceX Falcon Heavy, it's no wonder why people are so interested in building their own rockets.